zzzprojects/docs/dapper-plus.net/pages/documentations/options-summary/audit.md

 |[AuditActionType](../options/audit-entities.md#audit-action-type) | The `AuditActionType` enum definition.  |
 |[AuditEntry](../options/audit-entities.md#audit-entry) | The `AuditEntry` class definition. |
 |[AuditEntryItem](../options/audit-entities.md#audit-entry-item) | The `AuditEntryItem` class definition. |

+## Scenarios
+- Saving the audit history in a database
+- Saving the audit history in a log file